devopscenter/django-code-deploy/README.md

 # django-code-deploy
 This module deploys django code to AWS instances, making use of [fab](http://docs.fabfile.org).
+This is a simple way to remove infrastructure dependencies (such as number and IP addresses of target instances) from the app repo itself.
+By no means complete, but may be a helpful step.

 ## Setup
 First add aws_settings.py to the root of your project, with these two entries: